 This is just a preview of the problem statement.

-This exercise includes 2 bonuses, 5 hint links, and automated tests.
+This exercise includes 2 bonuses and 5 hint links.

 To solve this exercise, sign in to your Python Morsels account.